PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n), U_v(L\mathfrak{sl}(m|n))$ and their integral forms: Shuffle algebra realizations of and

-\item[(II)] Any element $F\in \fS^{(n)}$ may be written as a $\BC[\vv,\vv^{-1}]$-linear combination of $\{\Psi(\wt{e}_h)\}_{h\in H}$. \end{enumerate} The first result~(I) follows easily from our definition of $\fS^{(n)}$, while the proof of (II) will closely follow our proof of Lemma~\ref{spanning} as well as the validity of~(II) for $n=2$, see~Lemma~\ref{integral n=1 case}.
+\item[(II)] Any element $F\in \fS^{(n)}$ may be written as a $\BC[\vv,\vv^{-1}]$-linear combination of $\{\Psi(\wt{e}_h)\}_{h\in H}$. \end{enumerate} The proof of~(I) is straightforward and will be easily deduced from our definition of $\fS^{(n)}$, while the proof of (II) will follow from Lemma~\ref{spanning} and the validity of~(II) for $n=2$, see~Lemma~\ref{integral n=1 case}.